student-tech-enthusiast/website/content/blog/phillips-curve.md

 regress delta_inflation L(1/4).delta_inflation L(1/4).unemployment
 ```

 The above command is used to perform linear regression with an autoregressive distributed lag (ADL) model to forecast inflation by accounting for the time distribution effect.
-The syntax involves `L(1/4)`, indicating that we divide it into 4 quarters, utilizing lag values from 1 to 4 (`L1.delta_inflation`, `L2.delta_inflation`, `L3.delta_inflation`, `L4.delta_inflation`) as predictors.
+The syntax involves `L(1/4)`, indicating that we include four lag values of `delta_inflation` and `unemployment` as the regressors.

 ```txt
       Source |       SS           df       MS      Number of obs   =        25